commonsearch/cosr-about/content/pages/contact.md

 You can send us an email to [contact@commonsearch.org](mailto:contact@commonsearch.org)

-## IRC
+## Slack

-To talk with us directly you can join [irc://irc.freenode.net/commonsearch](https://webchat.freenode.net/?channels=#commonsearch)
+To chat with us directly you can join our [Slack channel](https://slack.commonsearch.org) by clicking on the button below:

+<script async defer src="https://slack.commonsearch.org/slackin.js"></script>

 ## Press